 - source (int/node) Source node. - target (int/node) Target node. - attributes (dict, optional (default: {})) Dictionary containing optional edge properties.
-If the graph is weighted, defaults to {"weight": 1.}, the unit weight for the connection (synaptic strength in NEST). - ignore (bool, optional (default: False)) If set to True, ignore attempts to add an existing edge, otherwise raises an error.
+If the graph is weighted, defaults to {"weight": 1.}, the unit weight for the connection (synaptic strength in NEST). - ignore (bool, optional (default: False)) If set to True, ignore attempts to add an existing edge and accept self-loops; otherwise an error is raised. - self_loop (bool, optional (default: False)) Whether to allow self-loops or not.

-Returns The new connection.
+Returns The new connection or None if nothing was added.